*This article was updated in August 2021.

-Bitcoinis a form of decentralized currency used in transactions that run on blockchain technology.
 The introduction of Bitcoin was revolutionary because it woke people up to the idea that individuals can trade money without intermediaries.
 This idea led many to wonder if the control of money can be decentralized, then what else?
+Enter Ethereum.

-Ethereum has a coding language, Solidity, that enables programmers to write DApps and “smart contracts.”
-Think of smart contracts as a special type of DApp.
-A DApp or Decentralized Application is a software program that does not execute on any centralized machine.
-A smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of the software’s code.
+Ethereum has a coding language, Solidity, that enables programmers to write dApps and smart contracts.
+Think of smart contracts as a special type of dApp.
+They are self-executing contracts with the terms of the agreement between buyer and seller directly written into lines of code.
 The code controls the execution, and transactions are trackable and irreversible.
-Smart contracts permit trusted transactions and agreements to be carried out among disparate, anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.
+Smart contracts permit trusted transactions and agreements to be carried out among disparate, anonymous parties without needing a central authority, legal system, or external enforcement mechanism.

 In the real world, a contract is a set of conditions and actions - like the agreement you have with your landlord that dictates how much money you need to pay to live in your apartment.
-With smart contracts on Ethereum, developers write the programs' conditions, and the network executes them.
-These contracts are smart because they deal with all aspects of the contract, like enforcement, management performance, and payment.
+These contracts are smart because they deal with all aspects, like enforcement, management performance, and payment.
 So, if you used a smart contract for paying rent, the landlord wouldn't need to collect the money.
 The contract itself knows if you sent the money.

 What is Ether (ETH)?

-Ethereum is the blockchain, and ETH is the primary asset and cryptocurrency of Ethereum.
-On Ethereum, computers work together to execute the code that powers DApps.
+Ether is the native asset of the Ethereum blockchain.
+On Ethereum, computers work together to execute the code that powers dApps.
 Maintaining these powerful computers can be costly.
 Ethereum's cryptocurrency ether (ETH) was created as an incentive for people to run the protocol on their computer, similar to how Bitcoin miners get paid in BTC.
-Like BTC, you can use ETH as a form of digital payment in addition to facilitating smart contracts and DApps.
+Like BTC, you can use ETH as a form of digital payment in addition to facilitating smart contracts and dApps.

 Many often refer to Bitcoin as digital gold.
 Ether can be referred to as digital oil as it fuels the Ethereum network.
 Anyone looking to build software on Ethereum has to pay for the computing power and space required using ether.
-The necessary amount of ether for the fee is determined by a built-in pricing system called “gas.”
-Gas refers to the price needed to successfully process a transaction on Ethereum’s blockchain.
+The necessary amount of ether for the fee is determined by a built-in pricing system called gas.
+Gas refers to the price needed to process a transaction on Ethereum's blockchain successfully.

 Gas considers the computational difficulty, bandwidth, and space required to calculate the necessary fees to complete each transaction.
-Using gas, ether miners, or nodes as they commonly called, set a minimum price, they are willing to accept to process transactions.
+Using gas, ether miners, or nodes as they are commonly called, set a minimum price they are willing to accept to process transactions.

 Bitcoin vs. Ethereum